(tinctura Cymbopogon citratus)

 The essential oil of lemon grass (0.2 to 0.5%) consists mainly of citral.
 Citral is a mixture of two stereoisomeric monterpene aldehydes.

-Further terpenoids in lemon grass oil are: nerol, limonene, linalool and b-caryphyllene, Geraniol, Citral a, Citral b, Citronellal, Terpinolene, Geranyl acetate, Myrecene and Terpinol Methylheptenone, camphor, protein, fiber, calcium, phosphorus, iron, vitamin A, vitamin C.
+Further phytochemicals are terpenoids: nerol, limonene, linalool and b-caryphyllene, Geraniol, Citral a, Citral b, Citronellal, Terpinolene, Geranyl acetate, Myrcene and Terpinol Methylheptenone, camphor, protein, fiber, calcium, phosphorus, iron, vitamin A, vitamin C.

 The plant also contains flavonoids and phenolic compounds, consisting of luteolin, isoorientin 2'-O-rhamnoside, quercetin, kaempferol and apiginin.